adityaranjan858/namaste_react/chapter-5 Lets Get Hooked/Chapter05.md

         + **Why can't we just modify it directly?**
             + Because there needs to be a trigger to start the `Diff` algorithm and update the UI.
             + That's why they created the second function.
-            + whenever we call the second function, it will automatically be render your component.
+            + whenever we call the second function, it will automatically re-render your component.

 4. **How can we display filtered restaurants dynamically on UI(display screen)?
 I am repeating the same question which we had previously.**